-Jeff Latkowski is the vice president of innovation at TerraPower, where he is responsible for the origination, evaluation and development of high-risk, high-potential energy solutions within TerraPower.
+Jeff Latkowski is the senior vice president of innovation programs at TerraPower, where he is responsible for the origination, evaluation and development of high-risk, high-potential energy solutions within TerraPower.
 He is also responsible for the development and growth of partnerships that can facilitate the origination of new ideas and energy solutions.
-Dr. Latkowski also oversees the development, maintenance and protection of TerraPower’s intellectual property portfolio.

 Dr. Latkowski was the recipient of LLNL’s first Director’s Performance Award, which he received for defining and defending the environment, safety and health position of the National Ignition Facility, a $3.5B laser project that was under construction from 1997 to 2009.
 In 2009, Latkowski received the Fusion Power Associates Excellence in Fusion Engineering Award.